Attrace methodology is superior in terms of GDPR compliance compared to any traditional affiliate marketing ecosystem

 2.1.2 Private channels

-Private channels are created in the blockchain network by two or more end-users (e.g. Publishers and Advertisers) that want to share information in a private environment.
+Private channels are created in the blockchain network by two or more end-users (e.g. Publishers and Merchants) that want to share information in a private environment.
 For example, end-user A and B don’t want the Nodes / Witnesses from the public chain knowing which data / information they are sharing.
-In the Attrace ecosystem the Nodes / Witnesses of the public chain will only know the hash of the corresponding information shared through the private channel, the actual information will be exchanged directly between the Publisher and the Advertiser.
+In the Attrace ecosystem the Nodes / Witnesses of the public chain will only know the hash of the corresponding information shared through the private channel, the actual information will be exchanged directly between the Publisher and the Merchant.
 Both Attrace and the Nodes / Witnesses cannot access the GDPR Data exchanged through the private channel.

 On top of that, all information exchanged through the private channel will also be encrypted (TLS 1.3 encryption).